DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Non-axiomatics/Spirits.md

 Most cultures shun Devils and their pacts, with the exception of [[Tankedyr]] in the city states of [[the Kaupangsborg]].

+### Chikara (Great Spirits)
+Chikara (or Great Spirits in [[Common]]) are spirits whose manifestation is broad and universally worshipped.
+These spirits can exert major influence on the world even while incorporeal, and their abilities can rival even [[The Fundamentals]] [^2].
+Although Kami are almost always also Great Spirits, Chiri, Zuhachi, and Leshi can also manifest as Chikara.

 # Biology
 Spirits can age, and can be harmed to the point of de-corporealization, but are immortal in that they can eventually re-manifest after a period of time (sometimes hundreds of years).
-While manifested, Spirits share much of the biology of their manifestation.
+While corporealized, Spirits share much of the biology of their manifestation.
 For example, the spirit of a wolf pack would bleed, require food, sleep, and would defecate with the regularity of a wolf, whereas the spirit of a mountain may sleep for decades without aging or needing food.

+[^1]: A manifestation is that from which a spirit has manifested.

+[^2]: In the [[Soþgast]] religion, the Fundamentals are themselves Chikara Kami.

 #NPC  #Spirit

-[^1]: A manifestation is that from which a spirit has manifested.